Leon Breitling started Breiling SA over 130 years ago in 1884.

-The Breitling Aerospace Evo Titanium features the same dimensions and movements as in the previous model review.
-What sets it apart is the case and crown.
-The aesthetic is strikingly simple, with a brushed exterior and a head that weighs only 1.7 ounces.
+The Aerospace Evo Titanium watch features the same dimensions and movements as in the previous model review.
+What sets it apart is the case and crown, and the use of canvas strap instead of the bracelet.
+The aesthetic is strikingly simple, with brushed exterior and a head that weighs only 1.7 ounces.

 As for the bezel, it is uni-direction steel with markers indicating every five minutes.
 The 0 position also includes a sapphire protect lume pip.
-The bezel adds a third timing mechanism, too, in addition to the built-in timer and chronograph.
+It adds a third timing mechanism, too, in addition to the built-in timer and chronometer.

 All Aerospace watches come with quartz movements, which is synonymous with battery power.
 The watches come with a two-year international warranty, and the mechanical movements have coverage for up to five years.
 Breitling recommends that users bring their watch in for maintenance or complete service regularly.